edgedb/edgedb-go/rstdocs/types.rst

 *type* MultiRangeLocalDate
 --------------------------

-MultiRangeLocalDate is a type alias for multi range of RangeLocalDate values.
+MultiRangeLocalDate is a type alias for a slice of RangeLocalDate values.